Robustness in the Optimization of Risk Measures: Introduction

+In the present paper, we put the above observation into a rigorous quantitative framework for general risk measures and optimization problems.
 The contribution and the structure of the paper are outlined below.
-In Section \ref{sec:2}, we introduce the theoretical framework of robustness properties of risk measures in the context of optimization problems, referred to as 'robustness in optimization' throughout the paper.
-The framework is quite general and it includes many practical problems in various fields of applications, not necessarily confined to finance and insurance.
-In Section \ref{sec:24}, some preliminary results connecting robustness and continuity are presented.
-Keeping the problem of risk measures in mind, several representative optimization problems are listed in Section \ref{sec:3}.
-As one of our contributions, we provide analytical solutions to these optimization problems in Sections \ref{sec:4} and \ref{sec:5} for VaR and ES, respectively.
-From our results, we shall see that, indeed, for the case of VaR which is argued by many as a robust risk measure, its corresponding optimization is highly non-robust and a small model uncertainty would ruin the optimality of the optimized positions.
-For the case of ES the optimized positions are generally robust.
+In Section \ref{sec:2}, we introduce the theoretical framework of robustness properties of risk measures in the context of optimization problems, referred to as ``robustness against optimization" throughout the paper.\footnote{We thank Paul Glasserman for suggesting this terminology.} The framework is quite general and it includes many practical problems in various fields of applications, not necessarily confined to finance and insurance.
+Keeping the problem of risk measures in mind, a class of functional optimization problems is described in Section \ref{sec:3}.
+These optimization problems are analyzed in Sections \ref{sec:VaR}, \ref{rm section} and \ref{utility section} for VaR, convex risk measures, and expected loss (and utility) functions, respectively.
+Robustness statements are obtained under general conditions, and further analytical solutions are available in some special cases.
+As the main message of our results, we see that, for the case of VaR which is argued by many as a robust risk measure, its corresponding optimization is highly non-robust and a small model uncertainty would ruin the optimality of the optimized positions.
+In sharp contrast, for many convex risk measures including ES and expected loss functions, the optimized positions are generally robust.
+Some simulation resuls, in addition to those underlying Figure \ref{ES_and_VaR_Pareto5}, are provided in Section~\ref{sec:simulation}.
 In Section \ref{sec:7}, we present some discussions on the implications of our results for the desirability of specific regulatory risk measures, an on-going debate in the financial industry (\cite{BASEL16}, \cite{IAIS14}).
 Our results yield a (further) strong argument against using VaR as a risk measure within banking and insurance regulation; for a related discussion on robustness in the realm of risk sharing, see \cite{ELW18}.
 In the last section, Section \ref{sec:6a}, we discuss our notion of robustness in the context of distributionally robust optimization (e.g.~\cite{NPS08}, \cite{GS10}).
 The proofs of all results are put in the appendix.